To watch a basic video tutorial on this process hit play below or continue below to read detailed instructions.

 - In the 'New Path' window that popped up on the screen, Name the path an appropriate name.
 Select the 'Style, Color' Tab if you want to change the appearance of the line you created.
 Add a description if you wish.

-- Open a web browser (i.e. Internet Explorer or FireFox) and google 'kml to gdb web converter'.
-Here is the one I use
+- Open a web browser (i.e. Internet Explorer or FireFox) and google "kml to gdb web converter".
+Here is the one I use, though there are many that will accomplish this task.

 - In the web converter I use here are the parameters I set: WAYPOINTS [W], Input file: Google Earth (Keyhole) Markup Language, Output File: Garmin MapSource - gdb, Try to output all Types of data - YES.
 Now Upload your GPS file: (Browse to the .kml file you just saved)